mrigankpawagi/SaveMyAss/README.md

 ### For Students

 > [!NOTE]
-> If the instructor has not provided *SaveMyAss* with the repository, students can add it to their form using the same steps as above.
+> If the instructor has not provided *SaveMyAss* with the repository, students can add it to their fork using the same steps as above.
 Here, we assume that the instructor has provided *SaveMyAss* with their repository.

 > [!NOTE]
 > The following steps assume that you have Python installed on your machine.